ashander/ashander.github.io/content/themes/Inference-interests.md

 My current focus is inference of population processes from phenotypic and genomic data.

-During my postdoc with Brad Shaffer at UCLA, I am working in collaboration with <a href="http://ralphlab.usc.edu/">Peter Ralph</a>
+During my postdoc with <a href="https://www.eeb.ucla.edu/Faculty/Shaffer/">Brad Shaffer</a> at UCLA, I am working in collaboration with <a href="http://ralphlab.usc.edu/">Peter Ralph</a>
-at University of Oregon, to developi methods that use genomic data to inform demographic models of the desert tortoise (<em>Gopherus agassizii</em>).
+at University of Oregon, to develop methods that use genomic data to inform demographic models of the desert tortoise (<em>Gopherus agassizii</em>).
 These models will enable us to analyze effects of scenarios for development in the Mojave desert on the tortoise's population viability.